micthiesen/spotify-my-slack/PRIVACY.md

 2. Your Slack authentication token and user ID

 Only the minimum amount of data necessary for app functionality is kept.
-For the most up-to-date information about what information is handled by "Spotify my Slack", view the source code (we are open source).
+For the most up-to-date information about what is handled by "Spotify my Slack", view the source code (we are open source).

 ## Cookies